It’s Carnival Time in Venice: Enter the Magical World of Masks

 Moretta – a black oval mask which didn’t allow the wearer to speak.
 Therefore also called Muta (mute).
 Was mostly worn by women.

 So pick your mask and dive into the fantastic world of the Carnevale di Venezia.
-If you would like join people from all over the world at the Carnevale and to combine your masquerade adventure with learning Italian, Cactus Language offers General Italian courses in the centre of Venice from just £115 per week.
+Discover the famous canals on a gondola, try the Italian delicacies and go on wine tasting sessions.
+If you would like join people from all over the world at the Carnevale and to combine your masquerade adventure with learning Italian, Cactus Language offers Italian courses in the centre of Venice!
+You can study Italian from 1 week up to 52 weeks and choose from general Italian courses to Italian and Cooking courses.
+All courses are delivered by accredited Italian language schools.

 Cactus language offers the following types of language courses: